wazum/sluggi/README.md

 You can set a whitelist with backend user group IDs in the extension configuration.
 Members of these groups will still be able to edit the whole slug.

+# Redirects

+_sluggi_ will automatically create redirects for all renamed pages if the extension `typo3/cms-redirects` is active.
+See the extension settings for further options (like redirect HTTP status code).

 # Recursive update of URLs

 If the feature is enabled in the extension configuration (see above), whenever you move a page or change the URL of a page with subpages, the URL part that matches the affected page is recursively updated (or replaced) on all these pages.

-Of course, if your subpages have custom URLs that are not related to the parent pages, nothing will change on this pages!
+Of course, if your subpages have custom URLs that are not related to the parent pages, nothing will change on these pages!

 # Synchronize the URL with the configured fields